mehulagg/gitlab_test/doc/ci/pipelines/job_management.md

 This adds `job1A` to merge request pipelines, with the default `when: on_success` and `allow_failure: false`.
 The job is not added to pipelines in any other case.

+Long statements (with more than one word) must be wrapped in `'` (single quotes), as in the following examples.

-When more statements are added to `rules`, they are evaluated in order until either a match is found, or no matches are found (so the job does not get added to any pipeline).
+When more statements are added to `rules`, they are evaluated in order until a match is found and the job is added to a pipeline, or no matches are found and the job does not get added to any pipeline.

 For example: